RETURN TO CUSTOMER SUPPORT

 GETTING LISTED ON GOOGLE

-At Taylor Applications, LLC. we follow Google's suggested 'Design and Content Guidelines' to help promote your website.
+At Taylor Applications, LLC we do not guarantee your website a high listing on Google.com; we do, however, follow Google's suggested 'Design and Content Guidelines' listed below to help promote your website.

 • Make a site with a clear hierarchy and text links.
 Every page should be reachable from at least one static text link.